DC Neighborhoods and Suburbs You Need to Know: Your Guide to Life in the Capital City

 Planning a move to Washington, D.C.?
 Start by getting a quote from PODS. |

-A: Niche ranks North Bethesda, Maryland, as the best D.C. suburb to live overall.
-Though if you're looking for the best suburbs of D.C. to raise a family, take a look at South Kensington, MD, and North Potomac, MD, as well.
+A: Niche ranks North Potomac, Maryland, as the best DC suburb to live overall.
+Though if you're looking for the best suburbs of DC to raise a family, take a look at Bethesda (ranked No. 6 in the state of Maryland), and Fulton, MD (No. 3), as well.

-A: There are several dozen D.C. neighborhoods that make up the four quadrants — too many to list here.
-Among the best neighborhoods around D.C., though, are Adams Morgan, Mount Pleasant, Capitol Hill, Glover Park, and Logan Circle.
+A: There are several dozen DC neighborhoods that make up the four quadrants — too many to list here.
+Among the best neighborhoods around DC, though, are Adams Morgan, Capitol Hill, Glover Park, and Logan Circle.

-A: Situated in the northwestern quadrant of Washington, D.C., Colonial Village is a family-friendly and walkable area that is ranked as the #1 best D.C. neighborhood to live in by Niche.
+A: Situated in the northwestern quadrant of Washington, DC, Colonial Village is a family-friendly and walkable area that is ranked as the No. 1 best DC neighborhood to live in by Niche.
 Mount Pleasant, one of our top picks, is also in Niche’s top 10.

-A: The cheapest D.C. neighborhood for you depends on factors such as whether you’re renting or buying, where you’re commuting, and what you like to do for fun.
-That said, in Fairfax Village (which makes Niche’s list of the best D.C. neighborhoods to live in), most residents own their homes, but the average rent for a one-bedroom apartment is just around $1,375.
-Similarly, Glover Park — one of our top picks on this list — has an average monthly rent of around $1,850 for a one-bedroom apartment.
-Compare that to the average city-wide rent of around $2,400, and these D.C. neighborhoods start to feel much more affordable.
+A: The cheapest DC neighborhood for you depends on factors like whether you’re renting or buying, where you’re commuting to and from, and what you like to do for fun.
+That said, in Fairfax Village (ranked the No. 1 neighborhood with the lowest cost of living in DC), most residents own their homes, but the average rent for a one-bedroom apartment is around $1,525.
+Similarly, Glover Park — one of our top picks on this list — has an average monthly rent of around $1,975 for a one-bedroom apartment.
+Compare that to the average city-wide rent of around $2,500, and these DC neighborhoods start to feel quite affordable.

-A: While Washington, D.C., has a crime index of 4 (meaning it’s considered safer than 4 percent of other U.S. cities), there are plenty of very safe areas to live — it’s a city known for national security, after all.
-When it comes to the neighborhood with the highest rates of crime, though, Deanwood is an area where you may want to exercise extra caution, as it experiences 172 percent more crime than the rest of the city, per AreaVibes
+A: While Washington, DC, has a crime index of 2 (meaning it’s considered safer than just 2 percent of other U.S. cities), there are plenty of areas to live where residents consider themselves secure — it’s a city known for national security, after all.
+If you’re looking for the safest neighborhoods in DC, though, avoid Deanwood — an area that experiences 175 percent more crime than the rest of the city, per AreaVibes.

 Moving to D.C. from outside the area?
 Jump to the sections below for a quick look at average moving costs: Raleigh, NC to Washington, D.C.
 Boston, MA to Washington, D.C. |

-Wondering where to live in D.C.?
-If you’re looking at a DMV area map, you’ll find Washington, D.C., is at the heart of it.
-Although D.C. is divided into four quadrants — Northwest (NW), Northeast (NE), Southwest (SW), and Southeast (SE) — about half of the city’s population lives in the Northwest section, which also covers 42 percent of the total land area.
+So are you wondering: Is Washington, DC, a good place to live?
+If you’re looking at a DMV area map, you’ll find Washington, DC, is at the heart of it.
+Although DC is divided into four quadrants — Northwest (NW), Northeast (NE), Southwest (SW), and Southeast (SE) — about half of the city’s population lives in the Northwest section, which also covers 42 percent of the total land area.
 Southwest is the smallest quadrant and is dominated by the Joint Base Anacostia-Bolling military installation.

 (Source: @visitwashdc via Instagram)